CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Results and Findings

-\emph{Decisions and Dynamics:} In \Cref{app:metrics_cond}, we report each LLM model’s rate of cooperation conditioned on the actions taken by the co-players last round, which provides an approximate understanding of whether LLMs tend to exploit, forgive, and/or be initially nice.
-For the first round of \REPU{}, where there is no accumulated history yet, we observe a slight hesitance across LLM models to cooperate in the \TG{} game, and staggering $50\%$--$100\%$ rates of free-riding and undercutting in \PG{} and \TD{} (excluding the Gemini models).
-More generally, the latter two games seem to be challenging to \gptfive{}, \gptfour{}, and \qwen{}, because they exhibit high defection rates even under \ITER{}---in direct contrast to the cooperation principle of being ``nice'' \citep[``never {[be]} the first to defect'']{Axelrod84:Evolution}.
-The effectiveness of \REPU{} is further troubled by the fact that LLM models here show to be \emph{less cooperative} towards agents that cooperated last round than towards agents that do not have a history yet;\footnote{One possible explanation is that, in comparison to \ITER{}, free-riding is easier to get away with when co-players are constantly changing.
-Consequently, a few non-cooperative actors could suffice to poison the well for everyone's interactions.
-(Disputes between two players now have to be correctly judged by all other players.)} in addition to defection rates at $80\%-100\%$ against co-players that defected last round themselves.
-At the same time, the decision justifications show the highest rates in uncertainty about the other players' intentions or strategies in the reputation mechanisms (at $58\%$).
-Further frequent considerations are that of strategic influence or trust (also in \ITER{}, but barely present in other mechanisms).
-In contrast, justifications based on ``Reciprocity'' only appear in \ITER{} (mostly driven by \geminir{} and \claude{}).
+\emph{Decisions and Dynamics:} In \Cref{app:metrics_cond}, we report each model’s rate of cooperation conditioned on the actions taken by the co-players last round, which provides an approximate understanding of whether LLMs tend to exploit, forgive, and/or be initially nice.
+For the first round of \REPU{}, where there is no accumulated history yet, we observe a slight hesitance across models to cooperate in \TG{}, and staggering $50\%$--$100\%$ rates of free-riding and undercutting in \PG{} and \TD{} (excluding the Gemini models).
+The latter two games seem generally challenging for \gptfive{}, \gptfour{}, and \qwen{}: here, the models exhibit high defection rates in the first round even under \ITER{}---in direct contrast to the cooperation principle of ``never [being] the first to defect'' \citep{Axelrod84:Evolution}. \\ Decision justifications in \ITER{} and \REPU{} overall frequently consider strategic influence or trust, which are barely present in other mechanisms. \REPU{} shows uniquely high rates in uncertainty about the other players' intentions or strategies (at $58\%$).
+While ``Reciprocity'' justifications occasionally appear in \ITER{} (mostly driven by \geminir{} and \claude{}), they do not in \REPU{}.
+Indeed, LLMs show \emph{less cooperation} towards agents that cooperated last round than towards agents that do not have a history yet.\footnote{Relatedly, we remark that free-riding could be viewed easier to get away under with when co-players constantly change, and that a few non-cooperative actors could suffice to poison the well for everyone's interactions.
+(In reputation systems, disputes between two players now have to be correctly judged by all other players.)} Defection rates against co-players that defected themselves last round rise to $80\%-100\%$.